 History of BJJ: the Move of Rorion Gracie to the U.S

-In the late 1970s, BJJ gained a new appearance when Rorion Gracie (Hélio’s son) immigrated to the U.S to spread the Brazilian JiuJitsu art.
+In the late 1970s, BJJ gained a new appearance when Rorion Gracie (Hélio’s son) immigrated to the U.S. to spread Brazilian JiuJitsu art.

-When Rorion Gracie moved to the United States, It was difficult to demonstrate the effectiveness of BJJ art without challenging matches against other famous martial artists such as wrestlers.
+When Rorion Gracie moved to the United States, it was difficult to demonstrate the effectiveness of BJJ art without challenging matches against other famous martial artists such as wrestlers.

-Therefore, Rorion and his colleagues began to look for the proper martial arts tournament in the purpose to show the effectiveness of Brazilian Jiu-Jitsu to the world.
+Therefore, Rorion and his colleagues began to look for the proper martial arts tournament for the purpose of showing the effectiveness of Brazilian Jiu-Jitsu to the world.

-BJJ History: UFC 1 and the efficiency of Brazilian Jiu Jitsu.
+BJJ History: UFC 1 and the efficiency of Brazilian Jiu-Jitsu.

 The first UFC fight (UFC 1) happened in 1993 where Royce Gracie was the representative of BJJ within the tournament.

-As a result, Royce’s UFC victories was a world recognition that BJJ could defeat bigger, stronger opponents using the right technique and mindset.
+As a result, Royce’s UFC victories were a world recognition that BJJ could defeat bigger, stronger opponents using the right technique and mindset.

-Winning subsequent several UFC fights by Royce Gracie was important events in the BJJ history that led many martial artists to rethink martial art efficiency.
+Winning subsequent several UFC fights by Royce Gracie was an important event in the BJJ history that led many martial artists to rethink martial art efficiency.

 Thus, many martial arts disciplines are using Jiu-Jitsu techniques including self-defense, mixed martial arts (MMA), UFC.

 The growing popularity of BJJ and MMA has led thousands of people worldwide to train Brazilian Jiu-Jitsu.

 The BJJ martial art continues to be highly effective as a sort of self-defense and in Mixed Martial Arts competitions.

 Speak your mind; Does it make sense to know the JiuJitsu history?

-Please leave comments below and share this Brazilian Jiu Jitsu article if you like it.
+Please leave comments below and share this Brazilian Jiu-Jitsu article if you like it.
 OSS!